-Figure 46 - Clean air filter periodically.
+Figure 43 - Clean air filter periodically.

-An air filter should be installed around the base of the water heater.
-At least annually inspect the air filter and check for a build-up of dust or debris.
+An air filter is installed around the base of your water heater.
+At least annually, inspect the air filter and check for a build-up of dust or debris.
+If it needs to be cleaned, turn off the water heater and allow it to cool for ten minutes before cleaning.
 Vacuum the filter to remove any dust or debris.
 If an oily residue is present on the filter, wash it in soap and water, then dry the filter.
+NOTICE: If you are unable to inspect or clean the filter, follow the "Cleaning the Combustion Chamber and Flame-arrestor" instructions on page 35.